palpen/sm-202011/project_1/README.md

 :white_check_mark: Applied Random Forest algorithm on train and test data, obtained **AUCROC** of **0.65**

-:white_check_mark: I found that the top **5** features are interest rate, debt to income ratio, days from issue to earliest credit lines, revolving line utilization rate, and installment.
+:white_check_mark: I found that the top **5** features are interest rate, debt to income ratio, days from issue to earliest credit lines, revolving line utilization rate, and account ratio.

 :white_check_mark: Plotted ROC curve and Precision-Recall curve which is having **0.65** and **0.31** respectively